 The Elizabeth Campus is housed in the seven-story Sidney F. Lessner Building at 12 West Jersey Street and the five-story Elizabeth I. Kellogg Building at 40 West Jersey Street, Elizabeth.
 The buildings, including their lower levels, provide classrooms, a theater, lecture halls, seminar and conference rooms, allied health, computer and science laboratories, Kellogg Library and Academic Learning Center, faculty and administrative offices, faculty and student lounges, dining room, bookstore and a Student Services Center and a Career Services Center.
 Trinitas School of Nursing is also located on Union’s Elizabeth Campus.

 The Plainfield Campus is comprised of almost a city block between East Second and East Third Streets and Church Street and Roosevelt Avenue.
-The three-story Lagos building contains classrooms, lecture hall, the Physical Therapy program, a state-of-the-art laboratory for American Sign Language and Deaf Studies, a student lounge, faculty and administrative offices, computing, testing facilities, seminar and conference rooms.
+The three-story Logos building contains classrooms, lecture hall, a Physical Therapist Assistant program, a state-of-the-art laboratory for American Sign Language and Deaf Studies, a student lounge, faculty and administrative offices, computing, testing facilities, seminar and conference rooms.
 The Annex building contains the Library, Academic Learning Center, offices, bookstore, and cafeteria.
 The Health Sciences Building across Roosevelt Avenue contains instructional space for Practical Nursing, Emergency Medical Technician/Paramedic Training, Allied Health labs, student lounge, and faculty offices.

 Scotch Plains Campus